Boating on the Rideau Canal

 Locks are designed to raise and lower boats from one water level to another.
-They were built over a hundred years ago, along with a series of dams, to bypass rapids and waterfalls.
+They use historic engineering, including a series of dams, to bypass rapids and waterfalls.
 In some locations, two or more locks are joined together to overcome greater changes in water levels.

 - If you are heading upstream, the water in the lock chamber begins at the same level as the downstream channel

 - The lock gates are cranked open with either hand winches or electrical power, and then boats proceed into the lock chamber

 - Once inside, the lower gates are cranked shut, and the valves in the lower gates are closed; the chamber is now watertight

 - The lock staff then open the upper sluice valves to allow water to enter from the upstream side